-The example of insurance, and the regulatory response to risk-based pricing in the sector, is given in the box .
+The example of insurance, and the regulatory response to risk-based pricing in the sector, is given in Box 3.3.

-Insurance products: compensating for risks
+Box 3.3 Insurance products: compensating for risks

 In the market for insurance products, such as motor and home insurance, costs are typically driven by the level of risk of the policyholder (e.g. driven by past claims or location) and that of the insured item (e.g. car type).
-Risk-based pricing can make insurance markets work more effectively by reducing cross-subsidisation between consumers.
-In practice, it means that insurance products are individually priced.
+Risk-based pricing can make insurance markets work more effectively by reducing cross-subsidisation between consumers.1 In practice, it means that insurance products are individually priced.